timothyrenner/ProfanityPowerIndex/readme.md

 # Profanity Power Index

+This guide contains (or will shortly contain) the information required to produce the graphic and collect the data for the [Profanity Power Index](http://timothyrenner.github.io/profanitypowerindex).

 ## Quickstart

 To just get a look at a sample graphic, `cd` into `/site/sample_data` and run